 Specialist legal advice on marital agreements

-Pre nuptial agreements and post nuptial agreements are becoming increasingly common in the UK for couples hoping to avoid the financial complications that often arise when a marriage breaks down.
+Pre and post nuptial agreements are becoming increasingly common in the UK for couples hoping to avoid the financial complications that often arise when a marriage breaks down.

 They can be perceived as unromantic and pessimistic, although in reality they can reduce the time, expense and acrimony commonly experienced with divorce settlements.

-Across most of Europe and the world, pre-nuptial agreements are binding.
-This is not the case in the UK, where the courts have the power to make alternative decisions if an agreement is unfair or does not meet someone’s needs.
+Across most of Europe and the world, pre and post-nuptial agreements are binding.
+This is not the case in the UK, where the Courts have the power to make alternative decisions if an agreement is unfair or does not meet someone’s needs.

-It is important to regularly review a pre-nuptial agreement and therefore even after you have married, you may want to consider a post-nuptial agreement, particularly if children are born or assets change in a way that had not been anticipated.
+It is important to regularly review marital agreements and therefore even after you have married, you may want to consider a post-nuptial agreement, particularly if children are born or assets change in a way that had not been anticipated.

 Marital agreements need to be carefully thought through and drafted.
 They must be fair to both parties, who will each have to provide full and frank financial disclosure.
 They often involve negotiations and it is therefore a pre-requisite for each party to obtain independent legal advice.

-If you would like to meet with one of our experienced family law solicitors to discuss pre nuptial agreements and post nuptial agreements, and whether they’re suitable for your circumstances, we offer an initial meeting for a fixed fee of £150 + VAT.
+If you would like to meet with one of our experienced family law solicitors to discuss pre or post nuptial agreements, and whether they’re suitable for your circumstances, then please contact us to discuss how we can help you.

 "Nelsons Solicitors Limited has an excellent reputation in financial relief cases involving high-net-worth individuals and complicated child-related proceedings."Legal 500